mlip-cmu

 The Course

 We teach a 12-unit course at Carnegie Mellon University on this topic, open to undergraduates and graduate students.
-We expect some minimal machine learning background and some programming skills, but no prior software engineering research.
-The course is always offered in the spring semester and often also in the fall.
+We expect some minimal machine learning background and some programming skills, but no prior software engineering experience.
+The course is offered regularly in both the spring and fall semesters.

 Course topics overview